Should You Run Negative Splits?

 How Do You Run A Negative Split In A 5K?

 If you are attempting to run a 5K using negative splits, you will likely divide the race into three distinct portions.
-The first mile of the race you should go out at a challenging pace, but not one that would leave you unable to hold that pace for 3 miles.
+You should go out at a challenging pace in the first mile of the race, but not one that would leave you unable to hold that pace for 3 miles.
 For example, if I were trying to run a sub 25:00 minute 5K, I would likely try to run right around 8:00 minute mile for mile 1.

 For the second 1/3 of the race, you should check your time and pace at the first mile and ratchet it down just a touch.
 Don’t think about hitting the hammer down yet; you are just trying to speed up a touch.
 Keep yourself relaxed and moving forward.
 Go faster but not wicked fast.